dynamiclynk/docker7bday-demo/README.md

 Yep the new menu is now available so now lets write the messaging code.
 ![alt text](demo-images/blazor-new-nav.png "New nav menu item")

+Create a new Blazor Page under /Pages in your solution and name it _Messaging.razor_

 ## Deploy to docker container